CasperStormHansen/Logic-editor/README.md

 v0.6: Settings menu added

+v0.7: Functionality for finishing the proof is added; favicon added

 ## 6 Planned updates

 The app will be update with the following:
 - extension to predicate logic
-- upon completion of a proof, the conclusion will be shown in turnstile form, and a backend to the app will inform the user whether other users have proved the same sequent and how (in order to avoid that the app becomes a toll for homework cheating, this information will not be made accessible to the user before s/he has managed to prove it him- or herself)
+- upon completion of a proof, a backend to the app will inform the user whether other users have proved the same sequent and how (in order to avoid that the app becomes a toll for homework cheating, this information will not be made accessible to the user before s/he has managed to prove it him- or herself)
-- a browser logo